pi-hole/docker-pi-hole/README.md

 Same as the debian image, but cross compiled for ARM architecture hardware through [resin.io's awesome Qemu wrapper](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/).

-Alpine doesn't have an arm cross compileable image at this time.
+Alpine doesn't have an arm cross compilable image at this time.

 ## Upgrading, Persistence, and Customizations